7. QGIS GUI

 Max. ground error: The resolution of the terrain tiles at which dividing tiles into more detailed ones will stop (splitting them would not introduce any extra detail anyway).
 This value limits the depth of the hierarchy of tiles: lower values make the hierarchy deep, increasing rendering complexity.

-Zoom labels: Shows the number of zoom levels (depends on the map tile resolution and max. ground error).
+Zoom levels: Shows the number of zoom levels (depends on the map tile resolution and max. ground error).

 The status bar provides you with general information about the map view and processed or available actions, and offers you tools to manage the map view.

-In the area next to the locator bar, a summary of actions you’ve carried out will be shown when needed (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).
+In the area next to the locator bar, a summary of actions you’ve carried out will be shown when needed (such as selecting features in a layer, removing layer, pan distance and direction) or a long description of the tool you are hovering over (not available for all tools).